ueqri/hop-cpu/README.md

 We novelly uses O3 Pipeline Viewer (a powerful tool in gem5 ecosystem) to view inst pipeline from the dumped simulation log.
 It helps us distinguish the performance issues when constructing the CPU, and work as a lifesaver for debugging!

-One of our vis results as below - it is helpful and fancy!
+One of our vis results here - it is helpful and fancy!

-[pic]
+For the usage and workflow, please refer to [sim/toO3PipeView.py](sim/toO3PipeView.py).

 ## Design Details

-In our submitted version, we finally covers MIPS32 (based on Release 1, [57 insts in total](https://github.com/ueqri/hop-cpu/tree/main/src/main/scala/Instructions.scala)) ISA, achieves 100 MHz with Vivado 2021.2, and passes all function tests (both mandatory and advanced).
+In our submitted version, we finally covers MIPS32 (based on Release 1, [57 insts in total](https://github.com/ueqri/hop-cpu/tree/main/src/main/scala/Instructions.scala)) ISA, achieves up to 100 MHz with Vivado 2021.2, and passes all function tests (both mandatory and advanced).
 There is some steps we haven't finished because of the limited time, and also some interesting ideas, see [Follow-ups](#follow-ups).

 Please refer to [doc/README.md](https://github.com/ueqri/hop-cpu/tree/main/doc) for the architecture, and [doc/lesson-story.md](https://github.com/ueqri/hop-cpu/tree/main/doc/lesson-story.md) for the lessons we learned and interesting stories during the exploration and development.